sk-zk/lookaround-map/README.md

 ### TODO:
 - [ ] Render top and bottom faces of panoramas
+- [ ] Load higher resolution faces when zooming in
 - [ ] Display a compass
 - [ ] Find a raster blue line layer if it exists, or decode the vector layer
 - [ ] Implement movement